-Initial analysis has been made to define the most appropriate materials for weaving at the scale of architecture.
+Figure 3: The diagram illustrates the different features defining a material system Initial analysis has been made to define the most appropriate materials for weaving at the scale of architecture.
 Focusing on natural materials, different species of Willow (Salix) and Rattan, (colloquial name given to a large group of climbing palms) have been analyzed in order to determine the most appropriate material towards the realization of a full scale architectural system.
-Several families of willow have been studied according to their geometrical characteristics and elastic behavior, together with various mechanical tests and FEM analysis (Fig.3).
-Generally, willow sticks exhibited several limitations as insufficient length and non-constant cross-section, which tends to diminish proportionally towards the top end, made them inappropriate for larger scale applications.
+Several families of willow have been studied according to their geometrical characteristics and elastic behavior, together with various mechanical tests and FEM analysis (Fig.4).
+Generally, willow sticks exhibited several limitations as insufficient length and non-constant cross-section, which tends to diminish proportionally towards the top end, making them inappropriate for larger scale applications.
 Moreover, the section typically has an inner core and irregularities that do not allow an accurate computer simulation of its bending behavior.